chicalauren/TeaTime/README.md

 - Add profile image to the comments and the post on the social page
 - For running the code locally and testing, add a test user to the seed data
 - Being able to add hyperlinks in the comments, like referral links for free tea for example
+- Profiles for friends do not have the same background image overlay as user profile

 ## Resources